 Much of the systems performance and reliability is closely associated with, and dependent upon having the proper airflow supplied both to the space that is being conditioned and across the evaporator coil.
 The indoor fan provides a constant CFM base on voltage output for the potentiometer on the RTOM board.
-Before starting the SERVICETEST, set the minimum position setpoint for the economizer to 0 percent using the setpoint potentiometer located on the Economizer Control (ECA), if applicable.
+Before starting the SERVICETEST, set the minimum position setpoint for the economizer to 0% using the setpoint potentiometer located on the Economizer Control (ECA), if applicable.

-ReliaTel Control.
-Using the ServiceTest Guide in Table 9, p.
-47, momentarily jump across theTest 1 &Test 2 terminals on LTB1 one time to start the Minimum VentilationTest.
+ReliaTelTM Control.
+Using the ServiceTest Guide in Table 13, p.
+49, momentarily jump across the Test 1 & Test 2 terminals on LTB1 one time to start the Minimum VentilationTest.